YevheniiLi/AI-summarize/README.md

 ## React + Vite
-In this project, I use a ReactJS application with Vite, Tailwind CSS, and RTK.
+ReactJS application with Vite, Tailwind CSS and RTK.
 The application have a beautiful user interface with glass morphism, use advanced API requests and local storage, and have error handling and a copy-to-clipboard feature and use OpenAI GPT model to improve the user experience.

 ## Project Highlights